7 Year Bitch

-7 Year Bitch was an American punk rock band from Seattle, Washington.
-The band was active between 1990 and 1997 and released three albums over that time.
-The band formed at the same time as the emergence of the riot grrrl sub-genre, which is a subgenre of punk music from the early to mid-1990s that emphasized the role of women in rock music.
-The Riot Grrrl movement began as a feminist response to the violence and misogyny that became more prominent in punk music in the mid-to-late 1980s, and 7 Year Bitch, an all-female punk band, emerged as part of that sub-genre.
+7 Year Bitch was an American punk rock band from Seattle, Washington, formed in 1990.
+The band was founded by vocalist Selene Vigil, along with bassist Elizabeth Davis, drummer Valerie Agnew, and guitarist Stefanie Sargent, who died in 1992 and was replaced by Roisin Dunne.
+7 Year Bitch released three studio albums: Sick 'Em (1992), ¡Viva Zapata!
+(1994), and Gato Negro (1996), before disbanding in 1997.
+Shortly before the band broke up, Dunne quit and was replaced by Lisa Fay Beatty.
+The band is often grouped in with the riot grrrl scene.

 Biography

 Career

-7 Year Bitch was formed in 1990 by vocalist Selene Vigil, guitarist Stefanie Sargent, bassist Elizabeth Davis and drummer Valerie Agnew.
-Vigil, Sargent, and Agnew had been playing together in the Seattle band Barbie's Dream Car when their bassist left for Europe.
-They subsequently recruited Davis and renamed their band after the movie The Seven Year Itch, based on a suggestion by their friend Ben London, a member of the fellow Seattle band Alcohol Funnycar.
+7 Year Bitch was formed in 1990 by vocalist Selene Vigil, bassist Elizabeth Davis, drummer Valerie Agnew, and guitarist Stefanie Sargent.
+Vigil, Agnew, and Sargent had been playing together in the band Barbie's Dream Car when their bassist left for Europe.
+They subsequently recruited Davis and renamed their band after the movie The Seven Year Itch, based on a suggestion by their friend Ben London, the lead vocalist of Alcohol Funnycar.

 At their first concert, the band opened for The Gits, who would prove to have a significant influence on their music.
+The two bands became longtime friends, with Sargent and Gits lead vocalist Mia Zapata becoming particularly close.
 In 1991, the band released their first single "Lorna" and signed with C/Z Records.
-Their first album, Sick 'Em, was released in 1992, but it was overshadowed by Sargent's death on June 27, through passing out on her back after returning home from a party where she had drunk alcohol and taken a small amount of heroin.
-Following a period of grieving and uncertainty, the band decided to continue, recruiting guitarist Roisin Dunne as Sargent's replacement later that year.
+Their first album, Sick 'Em, was released in October 1992, which was postponed from its scheduled release after Sargent died from asphyxiation on June 27.
+Unbeknownst to the rest of the band, Sargent had been struggling with heroin addiction and was sober for eight months before relapsing.
+She passed out on her back and choked on her vomit after returning home from a party where she had consumed alcohol and heroin.
+Following a period of grieving and uncertainty, the band decided to continue, recruiting Roisin Dunne as Sargent's replacement later that year.

-In July 1993, Gits' frontwoman and long-time friend of the band Mia Zapata was raped and murdered while walking home late at night.
-This event, coupled with Sargent's death the previous year, had a profound effect on the group.
-As a reaction, the band recorded and released their second album ¡Viva Zapata!
-(1994) in tribute to both of their fallen friends.
-During this time, Valerie Agnew also became one of the primary organizers and co-founders of the anti-violence and self-defence organisation Home Alive.
-On April 8, 1994, the band played a benefit show for Rock Against Domestic Violence at the Cameo Theatre on Miami Beach, alongside Babes in Toyland and Jack Off Jill.
+On the morning of July 7, 1993, Zapata was raped and murdered while walking home from the Comet Tavern.
+Zapata's murder, coupled with Sargent's death the previous year, had a profound effect on the band and the underground music scene, with most of the bands breaking up as a result.
+In May 1994, the band released their second album, ¡Viva Zapata!, as a tribute to both Sargent and Zapata.
+Agnew co-founded the anti-violence organization Home Alive to address the prevalence of violence against women.

-In 1995, the band signed with Atlantic Records and in 1996 released their third album, Gato Negro.
-Following the tour supporting Gato Negro, guitarist Roisin Dunne left, and was replaced by Lisa Fay Beatty, the band's live sound engineer and long-time friend.
+On April 8, 1994, the band played a benefit show for Rock Against Domestic Violence at the Cameo Theatre in Miami, alongside Babes in Toyland and Jack Off Jill, the same day Nirvana lead vocalist Kurt Cobain had been found dead in his Seattle home.
+In 1995, the band signed with Atlantic Records and in March 1996, they released their third and final album, Gato Negro.
+Following the tour supporting Gato Negro, Dunne quit and was replaced by Lisa Fay Beatty, the band's live sound engineer and longtime friend.